Winston Churchill High School (Livonia, Michigan): Math, Science, and Computer program

 The Livonia Public School District provides magnet programs for the academically talented student, in grade 9 through grade 12.
-The magnet programs offer students the opportunity to experience an appropriately accelerated, integrated curriculum in an enriched environment with their intellectual peers.
-Teachers and support staffs are sensitive to the developmental issues of the particular age as well as the social/emotional issues of highly talented youngsters.
+The magnet programs offer students the opportunity to experience learning with others of a similar intellect.
+Teachers and support staff are trained to take care of those under high stress, or developmental issues.

 Teachers in the magnet programs at each level meet as a team on a regularly scheduled basis to integrate curricular content.
 Child study meetings dealing with social/emotional needs are conducted regularly in the programs.

 The magnet programs include programming at the elementary level, 1–6, ACAT; middle school level, 7–8, MACAT; the high school level, 9–12 in the Math, Science and Computer Program (MSC) which is housed at Churchill High School.

 The Math/Science/Computer Program, MSC, located at Churchill High School, is a four-year program that begins with a thirty-student ninth grade class.
 Admissions are based on previous standardized testing and a special test usually administered in a student's second year of junior high school, during the month of December.
 A number of students who are not initially accepted into the program (known as "alternates") may participate in a limited number of MSC classes, or may be allowed full entry if students drop out of the program at the end of a school year.

 The curriculum is specifically designed for students who have an intense interest in math and science.
 The accelerated courses are taught at a faster pace and in greater depth.
 The Advance Placement, AP, Program gives students the opportunity to pursue college-level studies and receive advance placement and/or credit upon entering college.
 Many of the students also participate in Churchill High School's Accelerated Language Arts Program.